begriffs/microservice-template/README.md

 #### Installation

-1. Sign up for Amazon Web Services free tier [here](http://aws.amazon.com/free/)
+1. Sign up for Amazon Web Services free tier [here](http://aws.amazon.com/free/) **Extremely important**: ensure the region in your Amazon Web Console is set to "N. California" or future steps will fail mysteriously.
 2. Create Amazon IAM credentials for deployment.
     Assuming you are signed into the AWS console, visit the [user admin](https://console.aws.amazon.com/iam/home#users) page.
 Create